getgort/getgort.github.io/getting-started.md

 ## Installing Gort

-Like most software, before you run the Gort Controller, you have to install it.
+Like most software, before you run the Gort controller, you have to install it.
 You have three options for exactly how you want to do that.

 ### Installing Gort via `go install`